 Portable showers would make a nice fall-back in case of lengthy absences from proper bathroom facilities and so on.

-Staying clean on the road is obviously important.
-Having a backup portable shower would be a useful things to keep tucked away, in case of emergency BO situations.
+Having a backup portable shower would be a useful thing to keep tucked away, in case of emergencies!

 96. Portable Toilet